Negotiate Your Credit Line Increase Like a Boss

 But there are rules.

-Not the kind of rules that will force you to walk across burning coals or recite the constitution.
+Not the kind of rules that will force you to walk across burning coals or recite the Constitution.

 Rules that will allow you to apply for limit increases at the best possible time for the best possible rewards.
 These are NOT the typical “don’t do this” annoying checklist rules that feel unattainable and nonsensical.